Welcome to Coral Academy

 WWF-HK x Coral Academy Citizen Scientist Programme: Coral Rescuer

 The programme is co-organized by Coral Academy and World Wide Fund for Nature (Hong Kong), we invited experienced divers from all walks of life to be a ‘Coral Rescuer’, which help with scientific restoration and monitoring of the local coral community as a citizen scientist in marine park and degrading site.
 After acquiring coral restoration knowledge and skills from training workshops held in Simon F.S.
 Li Marine Science Laboratory CUHK, the Coral Rescuers dived into the sea and collect coral fragments from the local restoration site.
 After recovering in the land-based sheltered laboratory, the fragments were outplanted back to a field-based underwater nursery platform and regularly monitored by the Rescuer team.
 The team also conducted ecological surveys on coral communities in the sites by collecting data on substrate composition, coral health and long spine urchins.

 September 2021 - July 2022

 Turning local secondary schools into coral culturing stations before outplanting.
 This one-year programme is designed to provide students with solid knowledge and experiences in coral conservation works through school-based culturing of alive local coral fragments, which will then be outplanted for actual local coral restoration work in Hong Kong.
-By taking the vital role of maintaining coral tanks and monitoring coral growth and health, teams of teachers and students can learn about coral biology and ecology while establishing a sense of mission to restore coral communities and to protect the ocean.
-Throughout the year, there are also various conservation engagement activities, including guided eco-tours, aquarium tour, and sharing sessions.
+By taking the vital role of maintaining coral tanks and monitoring coral growth and health, teams of teachers and students can learn about coral biology and ecology while establishing a sense of mission to restore coral communities and protect the ocean.
+Throughout the year, there are also various conservation engagement activities, including guided eco-tours, aquarium tours, and sharing sessions.